powsybl/powsybl-diagram/docs/single_line_diagrams/layout/positionFinder.md

 ![BSClusterInit](../../_static/img/sld/layout/BSClusterInit.svg){align=center class="forced-white-background"}

 > **Important - On this result:**
 > - It is representative of the general case.
-But note that for `PositionFromExtension`, the `verticalBusSets` is sorted to end up to a ready-to-merge `bsClusters`.
-See [PositionFromExtension](positionFromExtension.md).
+But note that for `PositionPredefined`, the `verticalBusSets` is sorted to end up to a ready-to-merge `bsClusters`.
+See [PositionPredefined](positionFromExtension.md).
 > - In this picture, the `NodeBus` are on different rows to show that they are not necessarily aligned.
 Only both `B1` will necessarily be on the same row.

 ### Step 3: Merge `BSClusters` into a single one